 Essentially, I was Upgrading My Operating System.

-But over time, and the more I learned (about myself and about life) and the more I upgraded, that survival system became a thriving system.
+Over time, and the more I learned (about myself and about life) and the more I upgraded, that survival system became a thriving system.

 I was finding success in so many areas of my life – business and relationships were thriving.
 I was becoming a confident leader, bringing out the best in everyone around me and performing at a higher level than I ever have before (with less effort too!).
 I was healthier (mentally, emotionally and physically) and happier than I’d ever been.

 It was still me, only better.
-And thanks to my upgraded operating system, I was discovering what it truly meant to Live MY 10.
+And thanks to my Upgraded Operating System, I was discovering what it truly meant to Live MY 10.

 Along the way I built and ran a very successful business.